 Class teachers with concerns about individual's lateness should approach the Headteacher or Attendance administrator.
 Standard letters to parents are available.
 It is recognised that lateness at Primary School level is the fault of the parent and not the child.
-Liaison with the Education Welfare Service will be made as appropriate.
+Liaison with Pupil Entitlement will be made as appropriate.